 Each one of us puts pressure on the natural world, consumes the Earth’s finite resources and contributes to climate change.
 One of the most effective ways that you can help our planet today is by choosing to have a smaller family.
-That means one, two or even no children.

 Smaller families can free you to devote more money and time to other aspects of your lives and communities, such as friendships, careers, volunteering and activities that give you purpose and pleasure.
 If you do want to experience the pleasures and challenges of becoming a parent, you might find raising your children much easier if you have a small family.
 Children can be very expensive and having fewer opens up lifestyle choices and educational opportunities that may not be possible with more.
 Having more time and energy to devote to the children you do have can also make parenting more rewarding and fun.
 You will also have time to devote to yourselves as a couple and pursue your own individual hobbies and interests.